-Possible sanctions or remedies that may be imposed on employee respondents can include, but are not limited to: employment probation; job demotion or reassignment; suspension with or without pay for a specified period of time; dismissal or termination from Regulation 07.07; or any other sanctions or remedies as deemed appropriate by the University given the circumstances.
+Possible sanctions or remedies that may be imposed on employee Respondents can include but are not limited to: employment probation; job demotion or reassignment; suspension with or without pay for a specified period of time; dismissal or termination from Regulation 07.07; or any other sanctions or remedies as deemed appropriate by the University given the circumstances.
+The University will take immediate and appropriate corrective action if the University's agents knew or should have known that sexual harassment was occurring.